dougg3/obs-ios-camera-source/README.md

 ### Ubuntu 20.04 (and possibly other distros) and 18.04

-Go to the [actions](https://github.com/dougg3/obs-ios-camera-source/actions) section of this repository and click on the latest workflow that finished successfully.
-Then download the artifact that corresponds to your version.
+Go to the [releases](https://github.com/dougg3/obs-ios-camera-source/releases) section of this repository and download the latest release.
 After downloading, place the zip file in your home directory and run:

 ```
 unzip plugin-ubuntu-*.zip